 Long-Term Care Planning

-- Two-thirds of people 65 or older will need some longterm care at home, through adult day health care, care in an assisted living facility or nursing home in their lifetime.
-Over 40% will need care in a nursing home for some period of time; women average nearly four years, men two.
+- 70% of people 65 or older will need some long-term care at home, through adult day care, care in an assisted living facility or nursing home in their lifetime.
+Of those needing care, women average nearly four years, men two.

 - Older adults are most likely to begin using nursing home care after age 70, commonly around age 85.